-A Disney princess movie without any, not even one, mention of romance or marriage!
+A Disney princess movie with no, not even one, mention of romance or marriage!
 My kind of girl power!
-Moana is the story of a Polynesian princess Moana who must take to the sea in order to save her people.
+Moana is a Polynesian princess who must take to the sea in order to save her people.
 Her quest takes her on a perilous adventure to find the exiled demi-god Maui and restore the stolen Heart of Te Fiti.
-If a good story isn’t enough for you, the music is awesome and will have you singing for days afterward.
+If a good story isn’t enough for you, the music is outstanding and will have you singing for days afterward.

 A potentially controversial choice since some people seem scarred by Finding Nemo.
 I admit that we usually still skip the part where a barracuda eats Nemo’s siblings and mother.
 Once past that gruesome bit, we find Finding Nemo a fun-filled, love-filled, occasionally tense romp from the Great Barrier Reef to Sydney Harbour.
 Clownfish Marlin is a loving, overprotective father who isn’t quite ready to let his son Nemo go to school.
-When Nemo is captured by a trophy-hunting dentist, his fears become reality.
+When a trophy-hunting dentist captures Nemo, his fears become reality.
 Marlin’s search is on to rescue Nemo!

 The Water Horse: Legend of the Deep

 If you read The Water Horse by Dick King-Smith, you might get a shock.
 “Based on the book” is a stretch since they changed the main character, time period, and more.
-However, The Water Horse: Legend of the Deep is still a touching story about the relationship between a boy, Angus, and the water horse, Crusoe, he hatches from an unusual egg found on the shore.
-The film was primarily shot in New Zeland, not Scotland where it takes place, but you probably won’t notice as you get sucked into the idea of magical water horses and Scottish lore.
+However, The Water Horse: Legend of the Deep is still a touching story about the relationship between Angus and Crusoe, the water horse who hatches from an unusual egg found on the shore.
+The film was primarily shot in New Zealand, not Scotland where it takes place, but you probably won’t notice as you get sucked into the idea of magical water horses and Scottish lore.

 The Secret of Roan Inish